nisrinfrh/-Creating-an-executive-data-summary/README.md

 ### Conclusion

-In this scenario, my assignment involved employing a diverse set of formatting techniques and crafting various
+In this scenario, my primary objective was to prepare data by employing essential Excel formulas

+And functions, while also utilizing diverse formatting techniques.
+I created various formulas to

-Formulas to generate data columns within a spreadsheet.
-My objective was to compute tailored totals and
+Generate data columns in a spreadsheet, aiming to calculate customized totals and transform

-Transform standard sales data into a concise summary, primed to guide and influence business decisions.
+Standard sales data into a concise summary, ready to be efficiently analyzed in PowerBI.

+This prepared data will assist in making well-informed business decisions.